E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 Testing, Performance and Scaling
 ________________________________
 Testing was performed on the Fionn supercomputer from ICHEC.
-Fionn consistes of a large amount of 'nodes' each of which contains 24 processing cores.
+Fionn consists of a large amount of 'nodes' each of which contains 24 processing cores.
 The OpenMP version was tested on up to 24 cores (1 node) and demonstrated perfect scaling with the number of cores.
 The MPI version was tested on up to 96 cores (4 nodes).
 It again demonstrated perfect scaling up to 24 cores and good scaling up to 96 (reducing in efficiency as the number of nodes increased).